Title

 PGBI challenged COMELEC's delisting under RA 7941 for failing to meet 2% in 2004 and not participating in 2007.
 SC ruled delisting invalid, citing separate grounds, and upheld PGBI's due process rights.

-(a) Whether COMELEC had a legal basis to delist PGBI under Section 6(8) of RA 7941; and (b) whether PGBI’s right to due process was violated by COMELEC’s actions.
+The Court framed the issues as: (a) whether there was a legal basis for delisting PGBI; and (b) whether PGBI's right to due process was violated by the COMELEC’s actions.

 Due Process Analysis